-The Grand River, from the dam in Caledonia to the mouth at Lake Erie is home to a variety of fish.
 The spring, summer and fall host some of the best fishing around, with Trout, Salmon and Pickerel running from Lake Erie.
 In the river find plenty of Bass, Channel Catfish and resident Pickerel, making the Grand River a good spot throughout the year.

 COMMON FISH SPECIES IN OUR AREA